 Lung Facts methodology

-Lung Facts will be updated regularly.
-The concept builds on two previous publications of the European Lung White Book.
-This drew on data from the World Health Organization (WHO) and European Centre for Disease Prevention and Control.
-A key limitation of this previous publication was the variance in data resources available as well as data collection, which prevented an accurate comparison of the state of lung health between countries.
+Lung Facts is updated regularly.
+The work builds on two previous editions of the European Lung White Book.
+These drew on data from the World Health Organization (WHO) and European Centre for Disease Prevention and Control.
+A key limitation of these previous publications was the differences in data resources available as well as data collection, which prevented an accurate comparison of the state of lung health between countries.

 Lung Facts aims to go one step further by providing a systematic, uniform approach.
-By taking data from the GBD studies, Lung Facts is able to present a more uniform evaluation of the current state of lung health for seven respiratory disease areas.
+By taking data from the GBD studies, Lung Facts can present a more uniform evaluation of the current state of lung health for seven respiratory disease areas.

 What is the Global Burden of Disease (GBD) study?